danya02/slon-winter-2019-lit-club/main.md

 If you can help in any way, do it.
 If not -- then *please*, for all that is ungodly and unholy, do **not** interfere!"

-And with that, they ran to the teleporter and pushed on the "Reverse Coordinates" button, and in an instant they were gone.
+And with that, they ran to the teleporter and pushed the "Reverse Coordinates" button, and in an instant they were gone.

 . . .